 It is vital that professional judgement and oversight is used, as the guidance will not provide answers about prioritisation in all scenarios.
 It aims to help delivery of care and support in a risk informed way, ensuring everyone, where possible, gets the care and support they require, but that those most in need are prioritised first.

-Social care is a locally delivered and led service developed on the detailed understanding of individuals and their families, communities and cultures.
+Social care is a locally delivered and led service developed on the detailed understanding of individuals, advocates and their families, communities and cultures.
 Social workers, occupational therapists, and nurses form the core professional group and therefore have clear professional responsibilities and accountabilities.
 Local professional leaders such as Principal Social Workers and Principal Occupational Therapists will be key in ensuring this guidance is applied and understood.
 The skill of these professionals should be used to help develop, agree, and review locally agreed processes that would be informed by this guidance.

 2. Understanding local care needs and prioritisation